What is Personal Protective Equipment (PPE) in Health and Social Care?

 • Ensuring Safety: PPE helps maintain a safe working environment, particularly in settings dealing with highly infectious diseases, thereby reducing the risk of pathogen spread.

-• Protecting Vulnerable Populations: By minimising the risk of cross-infection, PPE is particularly vital for protecting patients who are immunocompromised or have underlying health conditions.
+• Protecting Vulnerable Populations: By minimising the risk of cross-infection, PPE is particularly really important for protecting patients who are immunocompromised or have underlying health conditions.

 How to Use and Dispose of PPE